Skip to main content

 Signs of Success

-So far, more than 100 educators from six public school districts have worked with Ready, Set, Resilience program materials to some extent.
+So far, more than 100 educators from eight public school districts have worked with Ready, Set, Resilience program materials to some extent.
 Recent additions include educators in Yancey and Buncombe counties in western North Carolina, where Hurricane Helene claimed more than 100 lives and caused more than $53 billion in direct and indirect damages.

 Whether program adoption is benefitting students is one focus of Stevenson’s research at NC State.
 Currently, her team is working with participating educators and analyzing student assessments to determine how success might be measured.